krishnaaaaxo/sentiments_analyser/README.md

-# Detect Sentiments for Stocks
+# Stock Ticker Information & Sentiments

 > This is meant for my experimenting and educational purposes :)